openeuropa/oe_color_schema/README.md

-# oe_color_schema
+# oe_color_scheme
-Contains a field that allows to choose between color schemas defined in the current active frontend theme.
+Contains a field that allows to choose between color schemes defined in the current active frontend theme.